stonepros/stone/doc/install/install-storage-cluster.rst

 ==============================
- Install Ceph Storage Cluster
+ Install Stone Storage Cluster
 ==============================

-This guide describes installing Ceph packages manually.
+This guide describes installing Stone packages manually.
 This procedure is only for users who are not installing with a deployment tool such as ``cephadm``, ``chef``, ``juju``, etc.